nirajp82/MachineLearning_A-Z/Section_3_DataProcessing_Python/anaconda_projects/03_OneHotEncoding.md

 ````

 This numeric conversion is **safe for binary classification** because it doesn’t introduce any false ordinal relationships.
+In other words, this numeric conversion does not create an ordering problem and works perfectly for binary outputs.

 ---

 ## Using Scikit-learn to Encode Categorical Data

 ### Tools
-- **ColumnTransformer** — apply transformations to specific columns only while keeping others unchanged.
+- **ColumnTransformer** — allows applying transformations to specific columns only, while keeping others unchanged.
+This is especially useful for datasets with both numeric and categorical data.
-- **OneHotEncoder** — converts categorical features (like Country) into binary columns.
+- **OneHotEncoder** — converts categorical columns into one-hot encoded form, creating separate binary columns for each unique category.
+Best for features with no natural order (like Country).
-- **OrdinalEncoder** — converts ordered/binary categorical columns (like Purchased) into numeric values.
+- **OrdinalEncoder** — converts categorical columns with a clear order or binary categories (like Purchased) into numeric values (No → 0, Yes → 1).
-- **LabelEncoder + FunctionTransformer** — used to integrate LabelEncoder inside ColumnTransformer when needed.
+- **LabelEncoder via FunctionTransformer** — used when you want to integrate LabelEncoder inside a ColumnTransformer.
+LabelEncoder normally works only on 1D arrays, so it needs wrapping to be compatible.

 ---